 Rapid growth and modernisation

 The UAE has one of the world's largest oil reserves, 94 percent of which is located in the Emirate of Abu Dhabi.
 Thanks to the revenue from the oil industry, the country has experienced a rapid modernisation and is now one of the wealthiest countries on the planet.
 In addition to the oil revenues, the financial metropolis of Dubai is also a major driver for the economy.
-As you can read in the short interview below with our Trade & Invest commissioner Massoud Biouki, this rapid growth unfortunately has its downsides, especially when looking at sustainability and human rights.
+As you can read in the short interview below with our Trade & Invest commissioner, this rapid growth unfortunately has its downsides, especially when looking at sustainability and human rights.

 Opportunities for Swedish companies